 The Tribes of Bowland

-Steve Fairclough, writer, storyteller, theatre practitioner and film maker is, in the guise of Dr Ward 'Story' Stone, the 'literologist' and story collector, visiting places in and on the outskirts of Bowland, meeting with people, gathering stories and observing and documenting the ‘tribes’ of the AONB.
-If you're in Bowland keep a watchful eye out for an individual in an outfit that rather resembles the fictional character 'Indiana Jones'!
-If you meet him he'd love to hear your stories of Bowland, and if you share one with him you'll be invited to a very special FREE Bowland Explorer Club event.
-Read all about his travels in the blog.
+Steve Fairclough, writer, storyteller, theatre practitioner and film maker, in the guise of Dr Ward ‘Story’ Stone, the ‘literologist’ and story collector, visited places in and on the outskirts of Bowland, meeting with people, gathering stories and observing and documenting the ‘tribes’ of the AONB.
+You can read about his adventures, and the writing created from the experience, in the blog.

 Branches of the Bowland Explorers

-Brierfield Branch - The Mums2Mums group (part of Brierfield Action in the Community) are working with artists from In-Situ for their explorations into Bowland.
-The group have explored Downham, Clitheroe, Dunsop Bridge and Gisburn Forest documenting their experiences and have created materials to share their discoveries.
+Brierfield Branch – The Mums2Mums group (part of Brierfield Action in the Community) worked with artists from In-Situ for their explorations into Bowland.
+The group explored Downham, Clitheroe, Dunsop Bridge and Gisburn Forest documenting their experiences and creating materials to share their discoveries.
 They also tested what ice-cream Bowland has to offer!
 Read all about their adventures in the blog.

-Burnley Branch - The Mechanics at Home group are working with artist Cath Ford.
-They've just had their first outing and what a splendid time they had!
+Burnley Branch – The Mechanics at Home group worked with artist Cath Ford.
 They spent a day at Beacon Fell Country Park.
 Each explorer took an object of personal importance that was photographed in the forest and then they collected natural objects to photograph at home.
 Walking, picnicking, talking, getting lost, finding themselves, laughing, taking photos and drinking brews.
-'Magical' was the word used!
-Since then they've been using their sessions to for art and craft based on their expedition.
-The group can't wait to go back again.
+‘Magical’ was the word used!
+They used the experience for sessions of art and craft based on their expedition.
 Read all about their adventures in the blog.

-Bolton Branch - We are very pleased to announce that artist Dani Gaines is working with the Explorers branch in Bolton, otherwise known as, Foxes of the Fold.
-If you’ve visited us on tour you might have noticed the group's work, namely our beautiful luggage tag tent decorations.
+Bolton Branch – Artist Dani Gaines worked with the Explorers branch in Bolton, otherwise known as, Foxes of the Fold.
+If you visited us on tour you might have noticed the group’s work, namely our beautiful luggage tag tent decorations.
 The group also worked on an installation for A Very Special Meeting, the very unique, and a little bit scary, Tree People.